ramana1808/Calculator/README.md

 # Calculator
-A functional claculator using HTML, CSS and JavaScript with Bootstrap classes
+A functional calculator using HTML, CSS and JavaScript with Bootstrap classes